 JPCatholic intends to complete a typical investigation within sixty (60) days following receipt of the report.
 Further, both the complainant and respondent will be updated throughout the investigative process, including with timely notice of meetings where either or both the reporting party and the responding party may be present.
 If the investigators find it is likely that Title IX sexual harassment has occurred, there will be a live hearing with cross-examination of each witness.
 At the live hearing, the decision maker must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 This cross-examination must be conducted directly, orally, and in real time by the party's advisor and never by a party personally.
-Only relevant cross-examination or other question, the decision maker must first determine whether the question is relevant and explain to the party's advisor asking cross-examination questions any decision to exclude a question as not relevant.
+Only relevant cross-examination may be asked of a party or witness.
+Before either party or witness answers a cross-examination or other question, the decision maker must first determine whether the question is relevant and explain to the party's advisor asking cross-examination questions any decision to exclude a question as not relevant.
 Evidence is relevant if it has a tendency to make a fact more or less probable than it would be without the evidence and the fact is of consequence in determining the action.